mizosoft/methanol/docs/caching.md

 `stale-while-revalidate` does.

 If the directive is found on a stale response, the cache serves it immediately provided it satisfies allowed staleness.
-What's interesting is that an  asynchronous revalidation is triggered and the response is updated in background, keeping things fresh.
+Meanwhile, an asynchronous revalidation is triggered and the response is updated in background, keeping things fresh.

 ## Invalidation